a-bangk/snippets.eu/README.md

-# Snippets: Information, sourced and taggable
+# Snippets: Sourced, Taggable, and Shareable Information

 ## About

-Snippets is a knowledge aggregator where information is linked to its source.
+Snippets is an knowledge aggregator where information is linked to its source, can be tagged to organized and searched and shareable with other users.

 Development has four progression paths: